ustbhuangyi/better-scroll/doc/en/events.md

 ## pullingDown
    - Parameters: none.
-   - Trigger timing: when the action of pulling down is happened, this timing usually use to request data.
+   - Trigger timing: when the action of pulling down is happened.
+This timing usually use to request data.

 ## pullingUp
    - Parameters: none.
-   - Trigger timing: when the action of pulling up is happened, this timing usually use to request data.
+   - Trigger timing: when the action of pulling up is happened.
+This timing usually use to request data.